ErnieE5/ee5_base64/README.md

 lua_base64
 ==========

-Lua base64 encoding and decoding
+Lua base64 encoding and decoding (Lua 5.2)

 I was looking for some "native to Lua" base64 encoding and decoding routines and didn't find any that were "fast enough."
 With Lua 5.2 and the new bit32